Ashwith-Madikonda/Vibe-Coding/README.md

 Nice to follow/Checks:
 1) Stick to one model instead of switching between models once the coding starts.
 2) Utilizing the initial 1.5 hours to brain strom and gather requirements.
-3) Check the required software, internet connection, github copilot access and laptop configurations before accepting the laptop.
+3) Check the required software(angular cli version& node.js version), internet connection, github copilot access and laptop configurations before accepting the laptop.

 Problem statement: